Are you looking for test card numbers?

 • posadditionalamounts.originalAmountValue: the original amount in minor units.

-• authorisedAmountValue: the authorised amount in minor units, which at this stage is equal to the original amount.
+• authorisedAmountValue: the authorized amount in minor units, which at this stage is equal to the original amount.

-• pspReference: the PSP reference of your pre-authorisation request.
+• pspReference: the PSP reference of your pre-authorization request.

-• adjustAuthorisationData: a blob with authorisation data.
+• adjustAuthorisationData: a blob with authorization data.
 You only receive this if the synchronous flow is enabled for your account.

-The following example shows the response to a EUR 150.00 authorisation request.
+The following example shows the response to a EUR 150.00 authorization request.

-2. Store the pspReference and the adjustAuthorisationData from the AdditionalResponse for later use when adjusting the authorisation or capturing the payment.
+3. Store the pspReference and the adjustAuthorisationData from the AdditionalResponse for later use when adjusting the authorization or capturing the payment.

 This step involves making a request to the Adyen backend directly.
 This is not a Terminal API request to the terminal itself or the Cloud endpoint for the terminal.